PAN Year in Review Update

-Americans for the Arts Public Art Network (PAN) founded the PAN Year in Review recognition program in 2000 to bring greater visibility and appreciation to the work of public artists and the communities they serve across the country.
-Through a juror selection process, the PAN Year in Review annually recognizes outstanding public art projects that represent the most compelling works created in the prior year.
-Hundreds of project applications are reviewed and compiled and the best are presented during the Americans for the Arts Annual Convention each year.
+Americans for the Arts Public Art Network (PAN) founded the PAN Year in Review recognition program in 2000 to bring greater visibility and appreciation to the work of artists and the communities served by public art across the country.
+Through a jury selection process, the PAN Year in Review annually recognizes outstanding public art projects that represent the most compelling works created in the prior calendar year.
+Hundreds of project applications are reviewed and up to 50 are selected which highlight excellence, trends and accomplishments for the field.
+The selected artworks are then presented during the Americans for the Arts Annual Public Art Preconference and Main Convention each year.
+The selected artists and commissioning agencies are supplied with a letter of acknowledgement, certificate of recognition and invited to participate in a blog salon to discuss the stories about the projects.
+New in 2018, the selected projects are presented gallery-style throughout the annual Public Art Preconference and Annual Convention to over 1,000 attendees.
+The information about the selected projects are included in the Online Database and materials about the jurors and presentations are listed on the Annual Presentations page.
+The application and presentation schedule for the current submission process is listed above.

-In addition to the process listed above, public artworks being considered for submission must reach the following criteria:
+In addition to the above, public artworks being considered for submission must reach the following criteria:

 - Creativity in project design and approach